 Keep Your BMW Secure

-Garaging your BMW overnight and using any factory-fitted tracking systems can reduce premiums.
-Let your insurer know about all security features.
+Garaging your BMW overnight and utilising factory-fitted security features can reduce premiums.
+Let your insurer know about all security measures installed.

 BMW Theft & Safety in Australia

-Key facts about BMW vehicle security and safety performance in Australia.
+Key facts about BMW vehicle security and safety performance for Australian owners.

 🔒 BMW Theft Risk in Australia

-Older BMW models - particularly 3 Series from the early 2000s - have historically appeared on Australia's most-stolen vehicle lists.
-These older models can be more vulnerable due to less sophisticated immobiliser systems.
-However, modern BMWs (2015+) feature advanced digital key systems, GPS tracking, and comprehensive immobiliser technology that significantly reduce theft risk.
+Older BMW models - particularly 3 Series and 5 Series from the early 2000s - have historically appeared on Australia's most-stolen vehicle lists published by the Insurance Council of Australia.
+These older models had less sophisticated anti-theft systems.
+Modern BMWs (2015+) feature advanced digital keys, GPS tracking via BMW Connected Drive, and encrypted immobilisers that significantly reduce theft risk.

-• Older 3 Series and 5 Series models from the 2000s carry higher theft risk
+• Older 3 Series and 5 Series from the 2000s carry elevated theft risk

-• BMW Connected Drive can assist with vehicle location if stolen
+• BMW Connected Drive assists with vehicle location if stolen

 ⭐ BMW Safety Ratings (ANCAP/Euro NCAP)

-BMW has a strong safety record, with most current models achieving top safety ratings.
-Advanced driver assistance systems are standard across most of the range.
-Better safety ratings can positively influence your insurance premium.
+BMW maintains a strong safety record, with most current models earning top marks in crash testing.
+The brand's ADAS suite is comprehensive across the range.
+Higher safety ratings can positively influence your insurance premium.

 • BMW 3 Series (2019+): 5-star Euro NCAP rating